JaneySprings/DotRush/README.md

 - For the `trace` report, you can use the [Speedscope in VSCode](https://marketplace.visualstudio.com/items?itemName=sransara.speedscope-in-vscode) extension to view it.
 Alternatively, you can upload it directly to the [speedscope](https://www.speedscope.app) site.
 - For the `gcdump` report, you can use the [dotnet-heapview](https://github.com/1hub/dotnet-heapview) or _Visual Studio for Windows_.

+## Limitations
+&emsp;DotRush currently supports **only C# language** features and does not support `Razor`, `XAML`, or other languages.
+Also it does not support the following language features:

+- **CodeLens** </br>
+DotRush does not support [CodeLens features](https://code.visualstudio.com/api/language-extensions/programmatic-language-features#codelens-show-actionable-context-information-within-source-code) such as references, tests, and other CodeLens features.

+- **Semantic Highlighting** </br>
+DotRush does not support advanced [semantic highlighting](https://code.visualstudio.com/api/language-extensions/semantic-highlight-guide).
+Use the built-in syntax highlighting instead.